| A I B I C I D I E I F I G I H I I I J I K I L I M I N I O I P I Q I R I S I T I U I V I W I X I Y I Z

 Sale-leaseback

 This occurs when a seller and a buyer close on a property, but the seller needs more time to vacate the property.
 The seller can then lease back their former home from the buyer and pay rent for a specified period.
-This can be a great negotiation point between buyers and sellers if time is an issue.
+If time is an issue, this can be a great negotiation point between buyers and sellers.

 Second mortgage

 Borrowers can take out a second mortgage on a property using the property as collateral.
-The first mortgage remains in effect, and would be the first loan to be paid off if there is any default.
-Generally, second mortgages have high interest rates and are for less money than the first mortgage.
+The first mortgage remains in effect and would be the first loan to be paid off if there is any default.
+Generally, second mortgages have high interest rates for less money than the first mortgage.

 Secured loan